josephluck/internote/README.md

 **Dictionary**

 Can't find the perfect word or want to check that your use of a word is correct?
-Just highlight a word and you're a single click away to the full power of Oxford's English Dictionary and thesaurus.
+Just highlight a word and you're a single click away to the full power of Oxford's English dictionary and thesaurus.

 **Speech**